About Binghamton University

 The S3IP is a New York State Center of Excellence conducting research in electronics packaging, energy-efficient systems, flexible electronics and energy harvesting and storage.
 S3IP includes the following Organized Research Centers: the Integrated Electronics Engineering Center (IEEC); the Center for Energy Smart Electronic Systems (ES2); the Center for Advanced Microelectronics Manufacturing (CAMM); and the Center for Autonomous Solar Power (CASP).
 Affiliated centers include the Institute for Materials Research (IMR) and the NorthEast Center for Chemical Energy Storage (NECCES).

-Additional Organized Research Centers include Binghamton Center for Biofilms Research (BBRC); Center for Affective Science (CAS); Center for Cognitive and Psycholinguistic Sciences (CaPS); Center of Biomanufacturing for Regenerative Medicine (CBRM); Center for Collective Dynamics of Complex Systems (CoCo); Center for Development and Behavioral Neuroscience (CDBN); Center for Healthcare Systems Engineering (CHSE); Center for the Historical Study of Women and Gender (CHSWG); Center for Imaging, Acoustics and Perception Science (CIAPS); Center for Integrated Watershed Studies (CIWS); Center for Leadership Studies (CLS); Center for Medieval and Renaissance Studies (CEMERS); Center for Research in Advanced Sensor Technologies and Environmental Sustainability (CREATES); Center for Writers (CW); Institute of Biomedical Technology (IBT); Institute for Materials Research (IMR); Public Archaeology Facility (PAF); and Roger L. Kresge Center for Nursing Research (KCNR).
-The Institutes for Advanced Studies include the Center for Israel Studies (CIS); the Fernand Braudel Center for the Study of Economies, Historical Systems, and Civilizations (FBC); Institute for Advanced Studies in the Humanities (IASH); Institute for Asia and Asian Diasporas (IAAD), including the Center for Korean Studies (CKS); Institute for Evolutionary Studies (EvoS); Institute for Justice and Well-Being (IJWB); and Watson Institute for Systems Excellence (WISE).
+Additional Organized Research Centers include the Binghamton Biofilms Research Center (BBRC); Center for Affective Science (CAS); Center of Biomanufacturing for Regenerative Medicine (CBRM); Center for Cognitive and Psycholinguistic Sciences (CaPS); Center for Collective Dynamics of Complex Systems (CoCo); Center for Development and Behavioral Neuroscience (CDBN); Center for Healthcare Systems Engineering (CHSE); Center for the Historical Study of Women and Gender (CHSWG); Center for Imaging, Acoustics and Perception Science (CIAPS); Center for Integrated Watershed Studies (CIWS); Center for Leadership Studies (CLS); Center for Medieval and Renaissance Studies (CEMERS); Center for Research in Advanced Sensor Technologies and Environmental Sustainability (CREATES); Center for Writers (CW); Center for Translational Stem Cell and Tissue Engineering (CTSCTE); Institute for Materials Research (IMR); Public Archaeology Facility (PAF); Roger L. Kresge Center for Nursing Research (KCNR); and Lyme and Other Tick-borne Diseases Research Center.
+The Institutes for Advanced Studies include the Center for Israel Studies (CIS); the Human Rights Institute (HRI), the Fernand Braudel Center for the Study of Economies, Historical Systems, and Civilizations (FBC); Human Rights Institute (HRI): Institute for Advanced Studies in the Humanities (IASH); Institute for Asia and Asian Diasporas (IAAD), including the Center for Korean Studies (CKS); the Institute for Genocide and Mass Atrocity Prevention; the Institute for Evolutionary Studies (EvoS); Institute for Justice and Well-Being (IJWB); and the Watson Institute for Systems Excellence (WISE).

 The focal point of campus and student life is our University Union, a place where students, along with faculty, staff, alumni and visitors, can spend time with friends, collaborate on academic and leadership activities, and help to create an inclusive and welcoming campus community.